 Economists of all stripes will gather in Chicago on Sept.
 27 at “The Empirical Foundations of Supply-Side Economics.”
 Their goal is to build a consensus summarizing what we know about how taxes influence incentives and economic choices.

 “Supply” in this case references taxation’s impact on labor supply, investment in human capital, and corporate investment.
-Richard Blundell, the Ricardo Professor of Political Economy at University College London, will present work examining individuals’ response to taxes.
+Richard Blundell, Ta-Chung Liu Distinguished Visitor at the Becker Friedman Institute and the Ricardo Professor of Political Economy at University College London, will present work examining individuals’ response to taxes.
 Specifically, his paper looks at how the balance between earnings taxes, tax credits, and income support programs create short and long term incentives for employment and human capital development.

 “The key to upward trends in employment and earnings in the long run will be to focus policy on entry to the labor market entry and on retirement.
 These margins are precisely where labor supply is shown to be responsive to tax policy incentives,” says Blundell.
 “Human capital has a key role too, by improving the pay-off to work and by ensuring earnings hold up over a person’s lifetime.”